Jiggins/mu-cs401-f2015/lecture-02.md

 •         It was later realized that the perceptron was influenced not only by the shapes of images given for its interpretation but it also was effected by the brightness and was unable to clarify the presence of tanks when there was a different brightness to the time the tank present data was taken.
 How does the perceptron work?

-Figure 1. :  is a graphical illustration of a perceptron with inputs, ...,   and output   (sourced from http://reference.wolfram.com/applications/neuralnetworks/NeuralNetworkTheory/2.4.0.html)
+Figure 1.:  is a graphical illustration of a perceptron with inputs, ..., and output (sourced from http://reference.wolfram.com/applications/neuralnetworks/NeuralNetworkTheory/2.4.0.html)
 As seen in figure 1 the weighted sum of the inputs and the unity bias are first summed and followed by being processed by a step function yielding the output
- 	(x, w, b)= UnitStep (w1 x1 + w¬2 x¬2 +  . . . + wn xn + b)
+ 	(x, w, b) = UnitStep (w1 x1 + w¬2 x¬2 + … + wn xn + b)
 Where {w1. . . wn} are the weights applied to the input vector and b is the bias weight.
 Each of the weights are represented by the arrows in figure 1.
 The UnitStep function is 0 for arguments less than 0 and 1 elsewhere.
 So   can take values of 0 or 1 depending on the value of the weighted sum.
 The perceptron can indicate 2 classes corresponding to these 2 input values.
 While in the training process, the weights (inputs and bias) are adjusted so the input data is mapped correctly to one of the two classes.
 Off sample performance more important!!!

 Cross validation